 Ever since Hong Kong returned to China in 1997, the city has been known as the Special Administrative Region of the People’s Republic of China.
-On September 27 of that year, Ming Pao Daily reported that Johnnie To mentioned that he prefers assuming the role of producer to a director because the pressure is lighter.
+On September 27 of that year, Ming Pao Daily reported that Johnnie To prefers assuming the role of producer to a director because the pressure is lighter.
 However, the film that he was advertising was one where he partially directed it (albeit he didn’t want to publicize his involvement).
 The film has two titles in Chinese – Hidden Flower and Dark Flower, Killing Condition.
 In English, it is known as The Longest Nite.
 It amuses me when films have different titles.
 For example, Morgan Freeman and Bob Hoskins were in a Jet Li movie whose original title was Danny the Dog.
 It sounded too sensitive for the West, so it was titled Unleashed.
 It sounded too insensitive for the East, so it was retitled The Tiger is Out of the Cage.
 With Yuen Woo-Ping as the fight choreographer, it was a throwback to his Tiger Cage movies.
 The movie was released in H.K. on May 12, 2005.
 It was the first true throwback Thursday.

 In February of 1998, Sammo Hung was almost killed in a car chase.
 He spent two hours in a police station while authorities checked out his friend’s car, which he rode in when his friend picked him up on Santa Monica Boulevard.
 He said: “Soon, I see there are 4 police cars.
 We cross to the side.
 They ask us to come out, one at a time.
 It was night-time.
 10 or 12 police with shotguns.
 A chopper comes.
 They ask me to sit down on the road.
 Then they say this is a stolen car.
 My friend say he bought it from a dealer eight months ago, but some guy claimed after he sold the car that it was stolen so he could get insurance.
 So they ask me to go to the police station.
 I am there for 2 hours.
 Afterwards, I said – I’m not angry, I’m scared.
-I was afraid they were going to shoot me.
+I was afraid they were were going to shoot me.
 Police are much more powerful here than in Hong Kong.”

-When it was announced that Carmen Lee in Legend of the Wolf (the Chinese title was War Wolf Legend) was going to have a kissing scene with Donnie Yen, a reporter joked that she would cheat on the camera.
+When it was announced that Carmen Lee in Legend of the Wolf (the Chinese title being War Wolf Legend) was going to have a kissing scene with Donnie Yen, a reporter joked that she would cheat on the camera.
 Carmen responded by saying that no-one uses that trick anymore.
 When she is working, she never rejects kiss scenes because the kiss scene is a necessary part of the story, like herself and Tony Leung Chiu-Wai in War of the Underworld – there was no scripted kiss, but they both just naturally kissed during the scene.
 On August 14 in 1996, it was reported that Legend of the Wolf had been in production for over a month.
 By that point, it was 1/3 completed because the film was being rushed for a September release.
-Although it was difficult, he didn’t feel tired.
+Although it was difficult, Donnie didn’t feel tired.
 Still, the film was already over the budget, so he invested all of his salary into the film.
 With no salary to his name, he felt compensated in his director chair.
 Luckily, his assistant directors helped him out with many problems.

 Sammo Hung spent a week to edit Mr. Nice Guy.
 The movie used 20,000 feet of film (222 minutes), with 14,000 feet usable (155 minutes), but it needed to be edited down to 9,000 some feet (100 minutes) for release.
 While filming, mother nature as well as the Australian government were quite cooperative, as not only were there only few days of rain but the roads were blocked off for the larger scenes.
 In Australia, when he had the free time, Sammo cooked.
-So while in Australia, his weight had reached 220 lbs.
+His weight then reached 220 lbs.
 After Australia, he lost 20 lbs for Martial Law.
 Given how that TV series ended too soon, it’s a shame that he never got asked by Golden Harvest to be the director of a project that had sort of fizzled.
-In March of 1999, it was announced that the studio wanted to make a cameo-filled movie called Soccer Kid.
+In March of 1999, it was formally announced that the studio wanted to make a cameo-filled movie called Soccer Kid.
 I say sort of, because the project was resurrected and reformatted as Shaolin Soccer.

 David Beckham was approached to appear in Soccer Kid but turned it down.
 Eric Tsang was going to be the star, with Anita Yuen playing a reporter.
 Oddly enough, the director was going to be Billy Tang – but he’s more suited for dark films.
 In late August of 1997, it was reported that Almen Wong’s character in The Group was originally reserved for Christy Chung.
 The latter rejected it because she had gone on hiatus so that she could have a pregnancy in Canada.
 On August 24, Almen proved that she had what it took to be a decent action movie star by defeating Ken Wong in an arm wrestling contest….although she only won when he decided to make it easier on her by only using his forearm.
 When talking about her physical development, she said: “Earlier, I only trained with kicks.
 Now the focus has switch to biceps, so naturally they are more obvious now.”

-On October 8 in 1997, it was reported that crew members of The Group (the Chinese title was Heroic Thief Robin Hood) were arrested due to an unauthorized shoot.
+On October 8 in 1997, it was reported that crew members of The Group (Chinese title: Heroic Thief Robin Hood) were arrested due to an unauthorized shoot.
 The film’s director, Alfred Cheung, said: “We indeed had illegal prop guns, but applying for licenses take substantial times.
 If the police hadn’t been lenient, we would have been slapped with another charge of convincing others to use illegal prop guns.
 This plan obviously arrived better late than never.
 Hong Kong is the Hollywood of Southeast Asia.
 Film culture being exposed overseas will directly generate monetary profit.
 I hope the government will no longer do things to slow the filmmakers down.”

 From that same report, there was a list of top three incidents of the year’s unauthorized film-making cases…